 What are the Duties of a Divorce Attorney?

 A divorce attorney has several duties.
-It’s essential to understand what their responsibilities are to check if the lawyer you’ll hire is worth your payment:
+It’s essential to understand what their responsibilities are to check if the lawyer you’ll hire is worth your payment.
+For example the best divorce lawyer in Austin may not always be the right choice if you live in another state.
+There are many factors to choose from

 1. Initiate Divorce Proceedings